PunitDh/education-lms/README.md

 - **Server-controlled ownership:** Mutation requests never accept a consultation owner; the user ID always comes from the authenticated session.
 - **Read-only administrators:** The assessment requires administrators to view all consultations, so they do not receive mutation permissions.
 - **Status changes instead of deletion:** Cancelled consultations remain available as historical records.

+## Assumptions

+- Cancellation is final.
+A student must create a new consultation after cancelling one.
+- Completed consultations are historical records and must be marked incomplete before they can be rescheduled.
+- Names stored on a consultation are a snapshot of the booking details and are not kept in sync with Auth metadata.
+- Anyone without an explicit `admin` application role is treated as a student.
+- Pagination is outside the scope of this assessment.
+The current query structure can be extended with pagination without changing the route, service, and repository boundaries.